jchartrand/CWRC-Git/README.md

 npm set init.author.url "http://openskysolutions.ca"
 npm login  (answer prompts approriately)
 ```
 and install semantic-release-cli globally:

 `npm install -g semantic-release-cli`

-If necessary (although it should already have been done, but maybe the NPM author information has changed for example) configure it:
+If necessary (it should already have been done, but maybe the NPM author information has changed for example) configure semantic release:

 `semantic-release-cli setup`